SpotHero Product Lead on Simplifying UX Product Management (Part 2)

 Ever since joining SpotHero, I have a deeper appreciation for working on an app that simplifies unexpectedly complex transactions.
-For example, the interaction that customers have with our app is very straightforward.
+For example, the UX interaction that customers have with our app is very straightforward.
 You simply open it, press a button and you magically have a parking spot.
-In reality, the parking systems that we’re managing to simplify these customer interactions are incredibly challenging.
+In reality, the parking systems that we’re managing to simplify for these customer interactions are incredibly challenging.

 For starters, our product management team has to account for more than 50 hardware systems that manage parking lots.
-As you imagine, it’s not easy to create a universal experience when customers have so many options.
+As you might imagine, it’s not easy to create a universal experience when customers have so many options.
 In addition, there are differences in how you enter and exit open-air parking lots vs. multi-level parking garages.
 As a result, our team has to account for unique entries/exits across multiple parking options.

 The key to creating these solutions is to always have the end-user in mind.